 What if I were to tell you that after discounting the hours we spend being paid for our skills by someone else, sleeping or commuting, the time we have left over is nearly enough to do two more full-time jobs.
 62 hours, in fact.
 How do we use that time more effectively?

+What is Kanban?
+How do you use Kanban as programme and project management tool?
+How can you use Kanban effectively in practice?
 Putting Kanban into practice as a project management tool in the public sector to drive service delivery

 When is the right time to leave the job you know you’re good at?
 Faking it – Saying yes and learning later.

 Since starting the MBA I’ve been asked by family, friends and colleagues: Why do an MBA?
+What are the benefits of an MBA?
+Is it worth doing an MBA?

 Now I’ve completed the MBA and finally have time to reflect I can ask myself: Why did I decide to do an MBA?
 What did I want from from an MBA?
 What did I think the benefits of an MBA would be?
 Why did I put myself through the financial strain, endless nights of study and self-imposed social alienation that a part-time MBA requires?